chanraerae/chanraerae/README.md

 # RaeRae
-(as in Rai in Rainbow 🌈) || I identify as an Anomaly, Not a threat.
+(as in Rai in Rainbow 🌈) || I identify as an Anomaly, not a threat.
 Just difficult to ignore.

 <br>